CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/C/APP.4.3 Relational Database Systems.md

 ### 1.2 Objective

 The goal of the module is to be able to operate relational database systems safely and to adequately protect the information that is processed and stored in databases.
-For this purpose, requirements are described with which database systems can be safely planned, implemented and operated, and which can reduce specific hazards.
+For this purpose, requirements are described with which database systems can be safely planned, implemented and operated and which can be used to reduce specific hazards.

 ### 1.3 Delimitation